zylo/chance/README.md

    info: ===== Chance api has started on port: 4000
    info: ===== forwarded http://localhost:8080
    ```
-   This could take up to a minute, we are install Postgres and Node, after all ;-) .
+   This could take up to a minute, we are installing Postgres and Node, after all ;-) .
 5. Navigate to [http://localhost:8080](http://localhost:8080).
 It should say: `Hello, you!`.

 You're ready to code!